j624364/asca-rust/doc/doc.md

 ```

 #### Deromanisation
-A deromanisation rule allows you to modify the input into ipa.
+A deromanisation rule allows you to modify your input into ipa into a form ASCA can recognise.
 The syntax here is the reverse of a romanisation rule, with replacement strings on the left and the ipa segments on the right of the arrow.
-Deromanisation rules are currently less powerful than romanisation rules as they do not allow for syllable breaks to specified or inserted.
+Deromanisation rules are currently less powerful than romanisation rules as they do not allow for syllable breaks to be specified or inserted.
 ```
 â, ā =>  a:[+str, +long], a:[+long]
 ssh > ʃ:[+long]